auth0/docs/articles/libraries/auth0-swift/passwordless.md

 ## How Passwordless works

-Passwordless requires two steps.
+Passwordless requires two steps:

-1. Requesting the code
+1. Request the code
-2. Input the code.
+2. Input the code

 When using links, the same thing happens, but in a slightly different way, because the user does not have to input a code themselves.
 The code is included in the URL.

-**Step 1:** Request the code
+### Step 1: Request the code

 In this example, requesting the code is done by calling `startPasswordless` with the user's email, and the type of connection.
 The `type` parameter will default to `Code`.
 On success, you'll probably display a notice to the user that their code is on the way, and perhaps route them to a view to input that code.